netlify/next-runtime/README.md

 ## Manually upgrading from an older version of the Next.js Runtime

-If you previously set these values, they're no longer needed and can be removed:
+If you previously set these values, they're no longer needed and should be removed:

 - `distDir` in your `next.config.js`
 - `node_bundler = "esbuild"` in `netlify.toml`